What is hypercondriac?

 The specific cause of this disorder is not yet clear, but these factors may contribute a lot.

-Beliefs- the case could be that you do not understand what body sensations mean or you have little understanding of diseases, or perhaps both.
+Beliefs – the case could be that you do not understand what body sensations mean or you have little understanding of different types of diseases, or perhaps both.
 This could make you think that all body sensations are symptoms of severe illnesses.
 You may therefore go finding information to confirm that you have a severe health problem.

-Family- Having parents who are very much worried about your health or theirs may make you vulnerable to the disorder.
+Family – Having parents who are very much worried about your health or theirs could make you vulnerable to the disorder.

-Earlier experience- Having had some serious diseases in childhood may make one so worried about their current health status.
+Earlier experience – Having had some serious diseases in childhood can make one so worried about their current health status that they will pay “more than enough” attention to the smallest details.

-Personality- If you are a worrier generally, you are at a higher risk of developing hypochondria.
-If you are the kind of a person who cannot handle their emotions and conflicts well, then you are vulnerable to being hypochondriac.
+Personality – If you are a worrier in general and get stressed out quite easily, then you are at a higher risk of developing hypochondria.
+If you are the kind of a person who cannot handle emotions and conflicts well, then you are also vulnerable of being a hypochondriac.

-Mental health conditions such as stress and depression may put you at a higher risk of being hypochondriac.
+Mental health conditions such as stress and depression may put you at a higher risk of fallen victim to hypochondriasis.

 Hypochondria vicious circle

 This disorder can be a vicious circle.
-If you are the person who is constantly checks your body for any disease signs, you will finally find something.
+If you are the person who constantly checks your body for any signs of disease, you will eventually find something.
 Often, it won’t be something serious.
-A rash could be a sign of an allergic substance, sweating could be due to anxiety but you could worry that these are signs of a severe condition.
-However, discovering this tends to result to more anxiety and makes you want to continue checking your body even more.
+A rash could be a sign of an allergic reaction to a certain substance, sweating could be due to anxiety but you could be worried that these are signs of a severe sickness.
+Making these types of discovery will unfortunately result in additional anxieties, and will ultimately make you want to continue checking your body even more, causing unnecessary mind draining burden to your wellbeing.

 Symptoms of Hypochondria to Watch For